 - March 2020 – start of the hackathon, registration opens

 - Between 23rd March – 3.
 April 2020 a series of webinars introducing the teams and their progress.
 There are educational elements in these webinars.

-- 14th May 2020 – presentation of the hackathon results at the workshop in Dubrovnik
+- 11th June 2020 – final virtual presentation of the hackathon results

 The INSPIRE Hackathon 2020 is supported by the following organisations and projects:

 Plan4all (https://www.plan4all.eu/) – Plan4all is a non-profit association sustaining and further enhancing the results of multiple research and innovation projects.
 It aggregates large open datasets related to planning activities in different specialisms areas transport, spatial and city planning, environment and tourism.
 Plan4all makes sure that open data are easily accessible for reuse, data are maintained and their quality is improved.